SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionTaskDefinitionPlacementConstraint.md

 ### -Type
 The type of constraint.
-The DistinctInstance constraint ensures that each task in a particular group is running on a different container instance.
 The MemberOf constraint restricts selection to be from a group of valid candidates.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-taskdefinitionplacementconstraint.html#cfn-ecs-taskdefinition-taskdefinitionplacementconstraint-type